-I received an email recently from a reader asking if career-wise, it's a good choice to learn and specialize in Umbraco.
+I recently received an email from a reader asking if career-wise, it's a good choice to learn and specialize in Umbraco.
 The chap's quandary was basically, is it better to be a generalist web developer compared to being a specialist in one particular niche, Umbraco?

-Will I Find Umbraco Work?
+Will, I Find Umbraco Work?

-Before you consider Umbraco, you need to ask yourself if you want to spend a majority of your career building websites.
+Before you consider Umbraco, you need to ask yourself if you want to spend the majority of your career building websites.
 Obviously, as the internet continues to grow and evolve, there's never going to be a shortage of website work for the considerable future.
 From my experience based in London, if you can do web work, you'll find work.

 What Are The Risks Of Specializing in Umbraco Development?